Women's Institute

 Coleshill WI

-We are a group of fifty members meeting in Coleshill Village Hall once a month when we have a speaker and a sumptuous tea.
+We are a group of thirty members meeting in Coleshill Village Hall once a month when we have a speaker and a sumptuous tea.
 (Second Thursday of each month at 2pm (Nov – Feb) or 2.30pm (Mar – Oct) except August)

 We also have frequent outings to the theatre and places of interest.